Creating content is expensive, and there is a tremendous amount of competition for attention.

 You will also want to find your competitors' total and average shares.
 You can run Analysis for average shares across a whole domain or just for a blog or just for articles on a specific topic.

-For example, below are the results for articles on machine learning published in Techcrunch.
+For example, below are the results for articles on marketing published on Merca2.0.